A Within Wellness and Healing Retreat weekend offers you...

 What kind of clothes should I bring?

 We like to keep the retreat casual.
 Loose-fitting casual attire, like sweat clothes, comfortable pants and T-shirts are appropriate for all activities.
 If you plan on participating in a hike, please bring walking shoes.
 We suggest a good pair so that you can enjoy the beautiful grounds.
 You also might want to bring clothes to wade in the creek.
-We also suggest you bring a jacket so that you can be comfortable outdoors in the fall temperatures.
+We also suggest you bring a jacket so that you can be comfortable outdoors in the spring/fall temperatures.

 What kind of yoga do you offer?